DVCodeLabs/RunQL/README.md

 ## Quick Start

 ### 1. Open a workspace folder
+RunQL can store its files in the project workspace, your user-level RunQL folder, or a custom path.

-RunQL initializes a `RunQL/` structure for queries, per-connection schema bundles, and generated system artifacts.
+The default project layout includes queries, per-connection/per-schema bundles, and generated system artifacts.

 ### 2. Run your first SQL query
 - Create/open a `.sql` file